Skip to content

 • Salt and Pepper – Use as little or as much as you’d like.

 1. Prepare the Sauce.
 Melt the butter in a saucepan.
 Next, add the onions, and sauté until they’re soft and translucent.
-Then, add the garlic, and continue to cook until the mixture is golden brown.
-Remove the pan from the heat, and add your herbs and spices.
+Ddd the garlic, and continue to cook until the mixture is golden brown.
+Add herbs and spices.
 Cover the pan, and keep the sauce warm.

 2. Prepare the Fish.
 Use paper towels to remove any excess moisture from the branzino.
-Then, with a sharp knife, slice deep slits down both sides of the fish, and place it on a large lined baking sheet.
+With a sharp knife, slice deep slits down both sides of the fish, and place it on a large lined baking sheet.

-3. Season.
+1. Season.
 Add salt and pepper to each cavity in the fish, and stuff them with lemon slices.
-Then, brush both sides of the branzino generously with olive oil, and top it off with a sprinkle of salt and pepper.
+Brush both sides of the branzino generously with olive oil, and top it off with a sprinkle of salt and pepper.

-4. Roast.
+2. Roast.
 Place the fish in the oven for 10 minutes.
-Then, move the rack to the upper position, and broil the branzino on high for 5 minutes, rotating the pan as needed.
+Move the rack to the upper position, and broil the branzino on high for 5 minutes, rotating the pan as needed.
+Serve with lemon butter sauce.

 Pro-Tips